cyclejs/old-website/_posts/2015-01-26-model-view-intent.md

 > <h4 id="sliceable">"Sliceable"?</h4>
 >
 > We mean the ability to refactor the program by extracting pieces of code without having to significantly modify their surroundings.
-Sliceability is a feature often found in functional programming languages, specially in LISP-based languages like [Clojure](https://en.wikipedia.org/wiki/Clojure), which use S-expressions to enable treating [*code as data*](https://en.wikipedia.org/wiki/Homoiconicity).
+Sliceability is a feature often found in functional programming languages, especially in LISP-based languages like [Clojure](https://en.wikipedia.org/wiki/Clojure), which use S-expressions to enable treating [*code as data*](https://en.wikipedia.org/wiki/Homoiconicity).

 <h2 id="pursuing-dry">Pursuing DRY</h2>